Hanoi Street Food Walking Tour is here to provide you one of the most authentic local experiences of Hanoi – the 1000-year-old capital of Vietnam.

 After enjoying Banh My Hanoi, it sounds great when sitting in a chair and trying a cup of egg coffee.
 Vietnamese people, especially Hanoians, have created a brand new way to enjoy coffee, mixing the darkness of coffee with the fat flavor of eggs.
 This specialty allures thousands of foreign tourists all over the world every year.

-If coffee is not your favourite, then we’ll switch to some tasty Hanoi cold beer.
+If coffee is not your favorite, then we’ll switch to some tasty Hanoi cold beer.
 In here, you get a chance to not only drink cups of fresh beer but chat with friendly locals.

 Tour guide will drop you off at the hotel or you can continue your journey on your own.